ffyycc/Artificial_Intelligence_Projects/README.md

 ## 7. Reinforcement Learning - Snake Game

 This project trains the agent in snake game using Q-learning.
-The snake needs to eat food in a 11x11 game map.
+The snake needs to eat food on an 11x11 game map.
 However, the snake could not hit its body.
 My Q-learning strategy using reinforcement learning could eat 23 food on average without knowing where the food is generated.

 Running method: